Paveljolak/rtd-try2/docs/magni6_models/full_assembly/assembly_magni6_mini.rst

 |

+13. **Install Firewall Assembly**

-13. Now slide FIREWALL assembly in the BASE.
+   Slide the FIREWALL assembly into the BASE.

 .. image:: /_static/magni-mini/assembly/13_base_with_mcb_and_firewall.png
     :alt: FIREWALL in the base
     :width: 400px
     :align: center

 |

+14. **Secure Firewall Bottom**

-14. Take BOLT 2.5x8 ((8.8) Zn) ISO 7380, washer 2.7 and firmly tighten together bottom of FIREWALL and BASE as shown in picture.
+   Use BOLT M2.5x8 ((8.8) Zn) ISO 7380, WASHER 2.7 to firmly tigthen the bottom of FIREWALL to BASE.

 .. raw:: html

   <div class="rst-content">
     <div style="display: flex; gap: 10px;">